Virginia State Route 28: Prince William County

 Upon entering Prince William County at Nokesville, SR 28 changes its name to Nokesville Road.
-At Nokesville, it expands from two to four lanes before reaching SR 215.
+At Nokesville, it expands from two to four lanes before reaching SR 215 at Fitzwater Drive (SR 652).
 Further north, it reaches its first grade-separated interchange at SR 234/Prince William Parkway, south of the City of Manassas.

 The next interchange is at Wellington Road in Manassas, mostly to grade-separate the crossing of SR 28 with nearby railroad tracks.
 This interchange was built as an $18.3 million project and certified under the American Recovery and Reinvestment Act of 2009 on October 5, 2009.
 The contract for construction of this interchange was awarded on July 14, 2010.

 SR 28 is a main thoroughfare through Manassas, and separates into a one-way pair of Church and Center Streets in front of a Confederate cemetery.
 The split routes run through the center of the city and rejoin several blocks later, merging into Centreville Road.
 The road passes briefly through Manassas Park and then passes through Yorkshire as SR 28 leaves Prince William County where crossing Bull Run into Centreville, Fairfax County.